-Duncan House was officially opened in March 2011 by Joe Longthorne, local celebrity singer and entertainer, who has been treated at Blackpool Victoria for leukaemia.
+Duncan House was officially opened in March 2011 by Joe Longthorne, the late local celebrity singer and entertainer, who was treated at Blackpool Victoria for leukaemia.
 The house provides a home from home environment for relatives of leukaemia and stem cell transplant patients to stay overnight to save them the long distance they often have to travel to be with their loved ones.

 Their idea was taken on board by the Trust who provided a house on the hospital site with the support of the Rosemere Cancer Foundation who provided a £30,000 grant to refurbish the house.
 The Kay Kendall Leukaemia Fund also donated £16,500 for ongoing costs for the house.
 A special thank you goes to the Rosemere Cancer Foundation, the Kay Kendall Leukaemia Research fund, the Trust, the accommodation office and the fundraising department.